dmpdump/dmpdump.github.io/_posts/2025-03-23-Unattributed_Downloader_Cambodia.md

 ![sshot](/assets/images/shellcode_cambodia/uas.png)

 Unfortunately, as of this writing, I have not been able to obtain the next-stage encrypted shellcode to continue the analysis.
 Various elements of the infection chain suggest that this is targeted activity, including the lures, the techniques, and the attempts to clean up traces.
-These are not only recent uploads to VirusTotal, but the likely compilation time also suggests this is recent activity, with `libcurl.dll` and `curl.dll` having close timestamps.
+The Virus Total upload dates and the likely compilation times suggest that this recent activity, with `libcurl.dll` and `curl.dll` having close timestamps.

 `libcurl.dll` metadata: